kinopio-club/kinopio-help/api/index.md

 # Rate Limits

 The API is limited to 5 requests per second.
-If you exceed this rate, you will receive a 429 status code and will need to wait 30 seconds before subsequent requests will succeed.
+If you exceed this rate, you will receive a `429` response and will need to wait 30 seconds before subsequent requests will succeed.

 # Routes